Walachul/milestone4/README.md

 ## Products app

- * Merchandise page - by navigating to the Merchandise button in the navigation bar, the user is able to visit the items template, where they can add to cart and buy items.
+ * Merchandise page - by navigating to the Merchandise button in the navigation bar, the user is able to visit the items template, where they can add to cart and buy several different items.
+An admin can add additional items from the admin panel.

 ## Cart app